Quickstart Guide to Military Space-A Flights

 Within 24 hours of your target flight’s Roll Call, go to the terminal and speak with the staff to mark yourself present.

-Bring your military ID, passport (if traveling to/from a foreign country), and any required paperwork, such as your leave form if you are active duty or the memo from your sponsor’s command if you are a dependent traveling unaccompanied.
+Bring the military IDs and passports (if traveling to/from a foreign country) for yourself and any dependents traveling with you.
+Also, bring any required paperwork, such as your leave form if you are active duty or the memo from your sponsor’s command if you are a dependent traveling unaccompanied.

 You must mark yourself present before Roll Call starts.
 As long as you have signed up in advance, there is no advantage to marking yourself present earlier than other passengers.

-Arriving one or two hours prior to Roll Call is usually sufficient (closer to three hours for a Patriot Express mission if you did not yet mark yourself present), but in the 12 hours or so before your flight, check the schedules frequently to ensure Roll Call hasn’t changed.
+Arriving 1 – 2 hours prior to Roll Call is usually sufficient (3+ hours for a Patriot Express mission if you did not yet mark yourself present), but in the 12 hours or so before your flight, call the terminal to ensure Roll Call hasn’t changed.
+Calling is important because most terminals do not update their online schedules more than once per day.

 Many passenger terminals have a screen or printed document near the terminal desk that displays a list of passengers who are marked present and are “competing” for the flight.
-Make sure your name is on that list along with the accurate number of dependents traveling with you and your correct date of signup.
+Before Roll Call starts, make sure your name is on that list along with the accurate number of dependents traveling with you and your correct date of signup.
 If not, speak with the terminal staff.

 4. Roll Call